pilsprog/skyport-logic/docs/PROTOCOL.md

 could send one action at 1s, another action at 2s, and the third action at 3s, but the third action will likely arrive at the server-end after the cutoff and will be discarded.
 The first two actions will still be carried out for you.
+After a turn is over, the ENDTURN packet is sent.

     > {"message":"gamestate",
     >  "turn": TURN-NUMBER,  // turn-number starting at 1, i.e. this would be the TURN-NUMBERth turn.